drodil/backstage-plugin-toolbox/docs/index.md

 This allows the home page users to configure the card so that their favorite tool is available in their home page.
 For more information, see https://github.com/backstage/backstage/pull/16744

+### New frontend system

+Coming later when home page supports the new frontend system.

 ## Optional backend

 The plugin also supports additional backend for tools that cannot work only in the frontend.
 The backend can be extended